KRproject-tech/Movie2snapshot/README.md

 __[Step 3] Genarate snapshot__

-Execute "plot_data.m", then the snapshot is generated in "./fig/" directory.
+Execute "plot_data.m", then the snapshot with a time stamp is generated in "./fig/" directory.